K7413dS433d/Multi-library-management-Backend/README.md

-## 📖 Multi-Library Management System
+### 📖 Multi-Library Management System

-A **full-featured library management system** built with **Express.js, MongoDB, Mongoose, and GraphQL**, designed to make managing multiple libraries efficient and seamless.

-This system allows users to **register, borrow books, return books, and track overdue books**, while admins have full control over managing books, libraries, and users.
+This project allows users to **borrow, return, and track books** across multiple libraries.
+Users can register and log in with different roles, while admins have full control over managing books, libraries, and users.
+The system ensures efficient book tracking, overdue book management, and seamless interaction between libraries and their collections.

 ## ✨ Features